Ow-mahan-wO/How-to-learn-Jotai-/Readme.md

 we write a atom creator and handle proccess in that and make it reusable , with pass parameter to custome value in atom creator function .

-<<<<<<< HEAD

 # Lesson 6

-## Async Read Atoms:
+### Async Read Atoms:

-## Using async atoms, you gain access to real-world data while still managing them directly from your atoms and with incredible ease.
+Using async atoms, you gain access to real-world data while still managing them directly from your atoms and with incredible ease.

-## We separate async atoms in two main categories , Async read atoms and Async write atoms.
+We separate async atoms in two main categories , Async read atoms and Async write atoms.

-## Like example below :
+Like example below :

 ```javascript
 const counter = atom(0);